In this PayPal tutorial for beginners, you’ll learn how to set up and use PayPal.

-This covers all the features you’d need to make use of your personal PayPal account.
+And that covers all the features you’d need to make use of your personal PayPal account!

-The dashboard of your PayPal business account is slightly different from the personal account. (screengrab of the two accounts to compare)
+Note: The dashboard of your PayPal business account is slightly different from the personal account. (screengrab of the two accounts to compare).

 Here, you’ll notice the following:

-Now if you click on ‘PayPal Checkout’, you can integrate it with various platforms, including your website (get in touch with your developer if you would like to start receiving payments on your website through PayPal).
+We recommend getting in touch with your developer if you would like to start receiving payments on your website through PayPal.

 This is where you can quickly create an invoice, issue a refund, or request payments.

-By clicking on ‘View all actions’, you can add frequently-used actions to your PayPal business dashboard.
+- Click ‘View all actions’ to add frequently-used actions to your PayPal business dashboard.

-To view the transactions happening within your business, click on ‘Activity’ on the menu bar and select ‘All Transactions’.
+To view the transactions happening within your business:

-Next to that, we have ‘Resolution Center’ where you can view open and closed cases.
+- Next to that you have ‘Resolution Center’, where you can view open and closed cases.

 For example, to view and manage your subscriptions via PayPal, click on ‘Subscriptions’ under ‘Accept Payments’.

 It’s important to note that the process to receive and send payments is the same as if you were using a personal account (that we explained earlier).

-Now, if you click on your profile, you’ll find the message center, profile settings, and account settings.
+- Click on your profile to find the message center, profile settings, and account settings.

 That completes our PayPal tutorial for beginners!